 One day early in my employ at this company, the topic of the bible’s authenticity came before the proverbial water-cooler.
 I was ready for this.
 The majority were essentially stating the bible cannot be trusted as a factual record of events to have taken place.
 It was quite entertaining in fact to hear these men unknowingly expose how little they really knew about the bible while at the same time dismissing it as ‘a book written by charlatans all plagiarizing each other’s work over the centuries’.
 I am generalizing their comments a bit, but that is in essence exactly what the wolf pack were claiming.
 They claim the bible is nothing more than a work of fiction written by multiple different authors, copycatting each other’s work over the course of several centuries all espousing the same ignorant religious hysteria the former authors had been referring to in years past.
 That is to say, the people who wrote the bible were parroting an ancient belief that there is an invisible man in the sky who loves us and takes care of us.
 Which as they believe is all nonsense.
 That was their way of thinking.
 The wolf pack claimed to believe in an all-powerful God was derived as a means for the wiser few at the top to control the gullible many at the bottom – to make people feel better about themselves and their often-horrific conditions in this life.
 They believe the bible is nothing more than a story of imagination told over and over throughout the course of time combined with the fiction of the New Testament era which would later be compiled into one book (the Holy Bible) and then propagated as a system of control over the masses.
 They believe, what would later become the Holy Bible, is nothing more than an age-old fairytale.
 A children’s story not to be believed.
 In a nutshell, that is precisely the commentary I heard from the wolf pack.

-What I really want to point out in this scenario is that I am still to this day very grateful to have had my time with these men.
+A year or so after my termination, I had begun to reflect on my encounters with the wolf pack.
+It was only then I began to understand how fortunate I was to have spent time with these men.
 I am grateful because it allowed me the opportunity to realize firsthand, it is not our job as Christian to change the hearts and minds of others.
 It is our job as Christians to plant the seed of the Gospel (Luke 8:4-15).
 It is only then where God the Holy Spirit can water that seed and allow it to grow.
 If we are neglect in our responsibilities as Christians, there will have been no seeds planted and therefore no harvest to reap (John 4:35).

 “And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.
 36But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.
 37Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few; 38Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.”
 (Matthew 9:35-38)

 So, that is what I attempted to do as often as I was able; plant the seed of the Gospel.
-Some days it felt like I was only making a fool out of myself.
-Other days I felt like I was making a difference.
+Some days it felt like I was only making a fool of myself.
+Other days it felt like I was making a difference.
 I could see a slight glimmer in Wolfs eyes on occasion as he briefly contemplated some of the things I had said.
-I could see the wheels begin to turn… though these moments were rare, it felt good to experience the thought of helping someone in that way.
+I could see the wheels begin to turn.
+Though these moments were rare, it felt good to experience the thought of helping someone in that way.